create-ar/create-commons-avr/docs/core-avr-database.storage.md

 ##### Data Format

-Eventually, the data is stored via whisper as a list of timestamped points arranged in separate archives:
+Eventually, the data is stored via `whisper` as a list of timestamped points arranged in separate archives:

 [`!Ld`](https://docs.python.org/3/library/struct.html#format-strings)

-Since the archives are a fixed-size, we store data in archives of fixed duration.
-This has yet to be determined yet, but we should determine an optimal `N` milliseconds that an archive should store.
-Most likely this will also be based on the type of data needing stored.

-Taking the data format on the backend as a model, we should also store data on device and on mobile in the same way.
+This is mimicked on device as described in the [core-avr-sensor](core-avr-sensor.md) documentation.